 - Program outcomes related to completion rates, pass rates and employment

 “We know how important a quality education is to our students and employers, and this accreditation further confirms our graduates are ready to enter the workforce and help alleviate the nursing shortage in Florida,” said Herzing University-Orlando Campus President Jeff Cross, who joined the organization in May.

-Herzing’s nursing programs prepare graduates to sit for licensure and pursue careers as Registered Nurses (RN), Licensed Practical Nurses (LPN) and advance with Master Degree pathways in Family Nurse Practitioner, Nursing Educator, and Leadership.
+Herzing’s nursing programs prepare graduates to sit for licensure and pursue careers as Registered Nurses (RN), Licensed Practical Nurses (LPN) and advance with Master Degree pathways in Family Nurse Practitioner, Nursing Educator, and Leadership and Administration.
 Herzing’s approach also provides students with an opportunity to graduate sooner and get into the workforce quicker, addressing a critical nursing staffing need in Florida and the country.

 According to the Florida Department of Economic Opportunity, nursing is one of the fastest-growing occupations in the state and the organization is projecting an additional 29,000 registered nursing jobs through 2026.
 Nationally, employment for registered nurses is expected to grow 15 percent between 2016 and 2026, adding more than 400,000 new jobs, according to the Bureau of Labor Statistics.

 Herzing offers year-round study, enabling students to graduate in as few as three years and quickly sit for the registered nurse (RN) licensure exam.
 The Orlando campus offers direct admission, meaning individuals are accepted into the nursing program without an additional petition process or a waiting period.